CJAM-FM

-CJAM-FM (99.1 MHz) is a Canadian campus radio station broadcasting at 99.1 FM from the University of Windsor campus in Windsor, Ontario.
+CJAM-FM (99.1 FM) is a noncommercial educational radio station licensed to Windsor, Ontario, Canada.
+Owned by the University of Windsor, it carries a campus radio format with studios and transmitter located on the university's campus.

 CJAM is an active member of the National Campus and Community Radio Association, and hosted the 2008 National Campus and Community Radio Conference.

 History

 CJAM's last logo as 91.5, used until the frequency switch in October 2009.

-The station was launched in 1983 on its former frequency of 91.5 MHz, at a power of 50 watts.
+The station was launched on November 14, 1983 on its former frequency of 91.5 MHz, at a power of 50 watts.
 It had previously operated only on carrier current, with an effective radiated power of just 20 watts, on the AM band at 660 kHz.
 While Trillium Cable was the main cable provider for Windsor and area (until 1995), it was carried on their cable services on 91.9 FM.
 In 1995, the station was granted permission to increase power to 456 watts on average (914 watts maximum).
 In the summer of 1996 a new tower, antenna, and transmitter was installed to facilitate this power increase.
 Antenna height was 49.4 metres.

 The current listening area for the station is to Forest Glade, on the east side of Windsor, while with a car stereo, it can be heard as far as Tilbury, adequately covering all of Essex County, as well as Detroit and the Metro Detroit area's inner suburbs.

 In addition to being a campus radio station, CJAM-FM airs multicultural programming, with one-hour blocks for Arabic, Lebanese, Spanish, African, Ukrainian, Slovak, and Croatian cultural programs, along with a feminist and women's rights program.

 Corky and the Juice Pigs got their start on CJAM, as did legendary Toronto Maple Leafs broadcaster Joe Bowen.